bardlur/Weather/README.md

 # Weather
-- A weather web site projct.
+- weather web site projct.
 - use a real API

 <br>